ArduPilot/ardupilot_wiki/plane/source/docs/arming-throttle.rst

 Increased Safety: Perform System Checks Before Arming Throttle
 ==============================================================

-If desired, the ARMING_CHECK parameter can also be set to 1 in order to perform system health checks before arming throttle when a user attempts to arm.
-See wiki documentation on the :ref:`ARMING_CHECK parameter <ARMING_CHECK>` to see what is checked.
+By default the ARMING_CHECK parameter is set to 1 so the flight controller performs system health checks before arming throttle when a user attempts to arm.
+You can enable/disable any check with a bitmask.
+See wiki documentation on the :ref:`ARMING_CHECK parameter <ARMING_CHECK>` for more information.

 One thing to be aware of if you typically do not fly with a ground control station: **it will be difficult to determine why your autopilot